sayoojsaps/heyrobo/README.md

 # heyrobo
-Teleoperation and Autonomous navigation of a 2 wheeled mobile robot The ros version `noetic` is used here.
+Teleoperation and Autonomous navigation of a 2 wheeled mobile robot.
+The ros version `noetic` is used here.
 Change the keyword `noetic` as per which ros version you're using.